ToruNiina/Boost.toml/README.md

 array = [[1, 2, 3], ["foo", "bar", "baz"]]
 ```

 What is the corresponding C++ type?
-If you know about the number of the elements
+If you know about the length and type of
-and the type of elements before reading it, you can use `std::pair` or `std::tuple`.
+an array in a file before reading it, you can use `std::pair` or `std::tuple`.

 ```cpp
 auto pr  = toml::get<std::pair <std::vector<int>, std::vector<std::string>>>(v);
 auto tpl = toml::get<std::tuple<std::vector<int>, std::vector<std::string>>>(v);
 ```

-But generally, you cannot know the length of the array and the type of the elements
+But generally, you cannot know the length or type of an array in a file before
-in toml file before reading it.
-In that case, `toml::array` or
+reading it.
+In that case, `toml::array` or `std::vector<toml::value>`
-`std::vector<toml::value>` can be used (actually, `toml::array` is just an alias
+can be used (actually, `toml::array` is just an alias of
-of `boost::container::vector<toml::value>`, so in this case the conversion may
+`boost::container::vector<toml::value>`, so in this case conversion may not
-not be needed).
+be needed).

 ```cpp
 const toml::array& a = toml::get<toml::array>(v);